Undergraduate graduation rates

-What are the graduation rates for students obtaining a bachelor's degree?
+What are the graduation rates for students obtaining an undergraduate degree?

 Related Tables and Figures: (Listed by Release Date)

 - 2022, Digest of Education Statistics 2021, Table 326.10.
 Grad. rate from first institution attended for first-time, full-time bachelor's degree-seeking students at 4-year postsec. institutions, by race/ethnicity, time to completion, sex, ctrl. of institution, and % of applications...1996 through 2014

 - 2022, Digest of Education Statistics 2021, Table 326.20.
 Graduation rate from first institution attended within 150 percent of normal time for first-time, full-time degree/certificate-seeking students at 2-year institutions...Selected cohort entry years, 2000 through 2017

 - 2022, Digest of Education Statistics 2021, Table 326.30.
 Retention of first-time degree-seeking undergraduates at degree-granting postsecondary institutions, by attendance status, level and control of institution, and percentage of applications accepted: Selected years, 2006 to 2020

 - 2021, Digest of Education Statistics 2020, Table 326.15.

 Percentage distribution of first-time, full-time bachelor’s degree-seeking students at 4-year postsecondary institutions 6 years after entry, by completion and enrollment status, sex, race/ethnicity, control...2007 and 2013

 - 2021, Digest of Education Statistics 2020, Table 326.27.
 Number of degree/certificate-seeking undergraduate students entering a postsecondary institution and % of students 4, 6, and 8 years after entry, by completion and enrollment status and selected characteristics: Cohort entry year 2011